avignal5/SeqApiPop/SeqApiPop_1_MappingCalling.md

 ```

 #### 2.4.4.4.
 Same samples under different names.
-JFM8 and JFM11 were used for testing a PCR-)free library preparation protocol and are sequenced under different names:
+JFM8 and JFM11 were used for testing a PCR-free library preparation protocol and are sequenced under different names:
 * JFM8_ACTTGA_L001
 * JFM8-PCRfree_TCGAAG_L001
 * JFM11_GGCTAC_L001